mohammedterryjack/prompt-engineering/README.md

 ---

 ## ChangeLog
+- 0.0.6 @chatbot added for dynamic prompts which enable contextual dialogues
 - 0.0.5 more prompts added. from_csv method added. nlu example
 - 0.0.4 more prompts added
 - 0.0.3 to_csv method added. cache flag added to @api